How College Students are Different from High School Students

 There are few tests, so the tests that do occur cover more information and count heavily.
-There can be test questions about reading assignments, even though the professor never discussed the reading in class.
+There can be test questions about reading assignments, even if the professor never discussed the reading content in class.

-Besides tests, there are few other ways to earn points for grades.
+Besides tests and projects, there are few other ways to earn points for grades.

 Because of all these things, students should be studying course material regularly, even if no test is about to occur.
 There is simply too much information to learn on a periodic study basis, or to cram just before a test.

 How Professors are Different from High School Teachers

 Professors don’t watch individual students closely to make sure they’re being successful.